 4. The Significance of Commemoration: Kamon

-This is a kamon that is designed to commemorate a historical achievement or ancestor’s birthplace that is honored by the family.
+This kamon is designed to commemorate a historical achievement or an ancestor’s birthplace that the family honors.

-For example, the Satake clan was honored by Minamoto no Yoritomo when he gave them a five-boned fan with the moon on it during their campaign against the Oshu region.
+For example, Minamoto no Yoritomo honored the Satake clan by giving them a five-boned fan with the moon on it during their campaign against the Oshu region.

 And they chose the five-boned fan with the moon as their family crest to commemorate the occasion.
 Another example, the Nanbu clan was honored and commemorated this occasion by designating the twin cranes as their family crest.